rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-matrix/index.md

 ### Gitea IdP mode

-In Gitea IdP mode, the matrix service is deployed together with a [Gitea Git repository server](/rollyourown/projects/single_server_projects/ryo-gitea) and the Gitea server is used as for [single sign-on (SSO)](https://en.wikipedia.org/wiki/Single_sign-on).
+In Gitea IdP mode, the matrix service is deployed together with a [Gitea Git repository server](/rollyourown/projects/single_server_projects/ryo-gitea) and the Gitea server is used for [single sign-on (SSO)](https://en.wikipedia.org/wiki/Single_sign-on).
 This means that a matrix user authenticates against the Gitea server via [OAuth2](https://oauth.net/2/) and only has a single username/password for both services.

 In this mode, the [Gitea Git repository server](/rollyourown/projects/single_server_projects/ryo-gitea) must be deployed and an OAuth2 application configured, before this project is deployed.